subprotocol/subprotocol.github.io/_posts/2014-08-24-genetic-regression-curve.md

 # Curve Fitting using Genetic.js

 From a plot of vertices, this genetic algorithm optimizes a continious function to best fit the data (aka least squared error).
-Genetic.js automatically runs the algorithm in the background (web worker) so that the UI experience isn't compromised.
+Genetic.js automatically runs the algorithm in the background with web workers so that the UI experience isn't compromised.

 ## Demo